mikeshaw-stripe/funky-european-apms/README.md

 ## Learn More

-Bancontact is in beta.
-You can read the documentation [here](https://stripe.com/docs/payments/bancontact)
+Some of these payment methods are in beta.
+But to read more about acception local payment methods on Stripe you can read the documentation [here](https://stripe.com/docs/payments/local-payment-methods)